Saha-Sumistha/Flashcard/readme.md

 # Project Description
-In this MAD1 final project I have to create a local hosting web application named Flashcard which can be used for memory traning .
-In this application a user can create his/her own decks .
-In each deck user can add his/her own double sided cards.
+In this MAD1 final project I have to create a local hosting web application, Flashcard, can be used for memory training.
+In this application, a user can create his/her own decks.
+In each deck, the user can add his/her own double-sided cards.
 The front side of the card will contain user provided question/word and the backside will contain the answer inserted by the user.
-For memory traning user can take quiz which will show random user given card one at a time and for each selected card user will be awarded particular marks.
-Also user can update or delete the cards as well as the decks
+For memory training, the user can take a quiz that will show a random user-given card one at a time, and for each selected card user will be awarded particular marks.
+Also, users can update or delete the cards and the decks.
 # Local Setup
 - Clone the project
 - Run `pip install requirements.txt` in your shell.